 The homepage of the template represents your brand, so there must be sections including photographs, slides, and clips.
 Besides, there should be room for you to tell your story to the eCommerce website viewers.
 A consumer must be able to determine the nature of your firm at a glance, so ensure that the template conveys all the necessary information effectively.

-You’ll require the key pieces and details to build an eCommerce website as follows:
+You’ll require the key pieces and details to construct an eCommerce website as follows:

 - Logo and brand visuals